I originally wrote this post on Quora dated Feb 22, 2018.

 2. Availability heuristic.

 People overestimate the importance of information that is available to them.
-A person might argue that smoking is not unhealthy because they know someone who lived 10100 and smoked three packs a day.
+A person might argue that smoking is not unhealthy because they know someone who lived till 100 and smoked three packs a day.

 3. Bandwagon effect.